W427697/Discord-/docs/api/doc-block-markdown.md

   Some text
 </div>

-The example above will remain as-is in plain Markdown, but MDX2 will compile it to:
+The example above will remain as-is in plain markdown, but MDX2 will compile it to:

 # A header